Residential & nursing care

 If the invoice(s) remains unpaid the Local Authority will pursue these through its debt recovery arrangements.

 The authority does charge interest in certain circumstances.
 When someone has passed away the authority will charge interest on the whole of the outstanding debt from 91 days after the service user passes away.
 There are also circumstances when the department is able to charge interest on debts, e.g. where the debtor deliberately refuses to pay for care even though they have the financial means.
 Each case is considered on an individual basis.

 If you think that the Financial Assessment or invoice is incorrect, you should contact us and we will review our calculation and consider any information that is provided at that time.

-If you are still unhappy with the outcome then the staff can explain the steps you should follow next.
+If you are still unhappy with the outcome then the staff will explain the steps you should follow next.

 If you have a query regarding your invoice or a payment query you can contact the Collections Team in the following ways:

 - In writing: Residential Collections Team, Department for Communities, Carmarthenshire County Council,3 Spilman Street, Carmarthen, SA31 1LE

 - By telephone: 01267 228875 / 228780 / 228615/ 228856 / 228781